gadigidi/STM32_RFID/README.md

-# Project Overview
+# RFID Reader System - STM32 Firmware Project

+> **It’s not a demo - it’s a system.**

+## Overview

-This repository is a **hands-on STM32 firmware learning project** focused on building an **RFID / RF card reader system**.
+A **hands-on STM32 firmware project** implementing an **RFID / RF card reader system** using an external **RC522 module** and a **7-segment display**.

-The goal is to gain **practical, low-level experience** with STM32 microcontrollers through **register-level C programming**, working directly with real hardware.

-The project evolves incrementally from individual drivers into a **cohesive embedded system**.
+The project focuses on **low-level, register-level C programming** on real hardware evolving from individual drivers into a **cohesive embedded system**.

-> **It’s not a demo, it’s a system.**

-The focus is on **system-level design**: modularity, clear APIs, and non-blocking time-driven execution within a simple `while(1)` main loop.
+Emphasis is placed on **system-level design**: modularity, clear APIs, and non-blocking time-driven executions.
-Each component is treated as a building block that integrates cleanly into the overall system.

 ---

-# Project Direction

-The objective is to implement an **RF card reader system** using an external RF module (RC522) with a **7-segment display for system and card feedback**, controlled entirely by STM32 firmware.

-Planned capabilities include:
+## Scope

-- SPI communication with the RF module
+- SPI communication with the RC522 RFID module
 - RF card/tag detection and **UID** reading
-- Display of card or system information
+- 7-segment display for system and card feedback
-- Integration of multiple peripherals into a single system
+- Integration of multiple peripherals into a single firmware system

 ---

-# Project Structure
+## Project Structure

 - **Src/**        – Source files
 - **Inc/**        – Header files